20 French Verbs Followed By DE + Infinitive

 French Verbs Followed By DE + Infinitive

-Watch my video lesson below in which I’ll provide clear explanations, engaging examples, and practical tips to help you grasp the concept of French verbs followed by DE + infinitive.
+Watch my video lesson below in which I’ll give you some clear explanations, useful examples in French and English, and practical tips to help you grasp the concept of French verbs followed by DE + infinitive.

-Don’t forget to download your free lesson guide, which includes useful examples and additional resources to reinforce your understanding.
+Be sure to download your free lesson guide, which includes useful examples from the lesson and additional resources to reinforce this very important French grammar topic.

 French Verbs Followed By DE + Infinitive